BlendWitTech/mero-jugx/.github/OWNER_ONLY/README.md

 ```
 main (🔒 Owner Only - Hidden from collaborators)
 ├── development (🔒 Protected)
-│   └── development/version-control (Entry point for new collaborators)
+│   └── version-control-development (Entry point for new collaborators)
 ├── testing (🔒 Protected)
-│   └── testing/version-control (Entry point for new collaborators)
+│   └── version-control-testing (Entry point for new collaborators)
 └── production (🔒 Protected)
-    └── production/version-control (Entry point for new collaborators)
+    └── version-control-production (Entry point for new collaborators)
 ```

+**Note**: Branch names use `version-control-{branch}` format due to Git limitations.
+See `.github/OWNER_ONLY/BRANCH_STRUCTURE.md` for details.

 ## Access Control